BlackSquirrelz/nidaba/readme.md

 Date: 2021-08-20

 Description: Python Application to get Forensic Artifacts from macOS.
 Information on Forensic Artifacts used from [1] (Brandt M., 2017)
+Relies on python standard library, so no external libraries are required.

 License: MIT